 The other reason I wish I could transport everyone to see this show is down to its gorgeous design, beautiful soundtrack, and spectacular effects.
 There are moments of true magic in this show, tricks done with platforms, lights, and sound that make it seem as though you are witnessing real wizardry.
 Disappearances, transformations, and shifts of perspective give the whole show an extra oomph.
 There is a sparseness to the environments that work in their favor, allowing your imagination to fill in the gaps.

 Of course, even a play in two long parts cannot be seven—or even one—book.
 There’s so much more that everyone will be keen to know, and because the play can only provide the answers it provides, there’s a large amount of room for speculations galore.
 Many characters are omitted entirely or only mentioned in passing due to this constriction, and while it works for the most part, there are sections where you can’t help but wonder where certain people are and what they are thinking.
 As Albus is the new focal member of the Potter family, we don’t see much of Lily or James.
 We see nothing of Hugo Granger-Weasley, and while Rose is about, we see far less of her than I’d like.
 But as long as fans take this show as a slice of the big picture rather than the whole thing, it’s a wonderful story that focuses on interpersonal relationships and how the movement of time effects us all.

 Get ready to catch your next train to Hogwarts—you’re in for a real treat.

-Emily Asher-Perrin accidentally stumbled across Noma Dumezweni around the back of the theatre before the show started, and somehow restrained herself from screaming or saying anything embarassing.
+Emmet Asher-Perrin accidentally stumbled across Noma Dumezweni around the back of the theatre before the show started, and somehow restrained herself from screaming or saying anything embarassing.
 You can bug her on Twitter and Tumblr, and read more of her work here and elsewhere.